Doctor Thomas Crompton

 MBBS, BSc, Pg.Dip, FRCS

-Dr. Crompton’s clinical practice encompasses the full spectrum of paediatric orthopaedic surgery, and he also provides an on-call trauma service for both adult and paediatric patients at a major trauma centre.
-His areas of expertise include the management of hip dysplasia, developmental dysplasia of the hip (DDH), slipped capital femoral epiphysis (SCFE), deformity correction, Perthes disease, guided growth procedures, neuromuscular disorders, cerebral palsy, and foot and ankle pathologies in children.
-He is proficient in minimally invasive techniques for conditions such as hallux valgus, cavovarus foot deformity, and flatfoot.
+His practice encompasses all areas of paediatric orthopaedic surgery, in addition to providing an on-call trauma service for both adults and children at a major trauma centre.
+He is skilled in treating a variety of conditions, including hip dysplasia, developmental dysplasia of the hip (DDH), slipped capital femoral epiphysis (SCFE), deformity correction, Perthes disease, guided growth surgery, neuromuscular disorders, cerebral palsy, foot and ankle conditions in children, minimally invasive surgery for hallux valgus, cavovarus foot deformity, and flat feet.

-In addition to his clinical work, Dr. Crompton serves as a reserve officer with the Aeromedical Evacuation Squadron in the Royal Air Force and is actively involved in various charitable initiatives, including Rockinghorse, Ronald McDonald House in Brighton, and the SPRINT Fund.
-Outside of medicine, his interests include racquet sports, golf, skiing, and other outdoor activities.
+Outside work, Thomas is a reserve officer in the Aeromedical Evacuation Squadron with the Royal Airforce and is heavily involved in several work-related charities, including Rockinghorse, Ronald McDonald House in Brighton and the SPRINT Fund.
+His hobbies include racquet sports, golf, skiing and outdoor pursuits.

 Services offered by